mwenge/defender/README.md

 This is the source code for the Williams arcade game Defender.

 The source code can be compiled into an executable that you can then run in Windows or Linux.
-You can also compile it in the 11 rom files that would have been loaded onto the arcade cabinet's ROM board.
+You can also compile it into the 11 rom files that would have been loaded onto the arcade cabinet's ROM board.
 Today, these rom files can be used to play the game in an emulator such as [MAME](https://www.mamedev.org/release.html).